 Pain and Suffering Damages

-These regulations, passed on October 1, 2004 as a direct result of intense lobbying by the auto insurance industry capped general damages for pain and suffering at $4000.00 (updated for inflation the cap is $5,020.00 for 2017).
+These regulations, passed on October 1, 2004 as a direct result of intense lobbying by the auto insurance industry capped general damages for pain and suffering at $4000.00 (updated for inflation the cap is $5,080 in 2018, a 1.2% increase from 2017.
 This capped any so called “minor injury” which is defined as a sprain (1st, 2nd, and 3rd degree), strain (1st, 2nd, and 3rd degree), or WAD I or WAD II injury (whiplash associated disorder) caused by a motor vehicle collision, THAT DID NOT RESULT IN A SERIOUS IMPAIRMENT.
 This was suppose to only apply to minor injuries.
 The practical reality is that auto insurance companies have been taking advantage of victims without personal injury lawyers and using this poorly written and broad definition to cap approximately 90% of injuries, far exceeding the original intent of only capping minor injuries that did not result in a serious impairment.